hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Key message]**

-> "The validation evidence is strong: Neural networks can classify RNG bias profiles at 73.2% balanced accuracy when including all N=30 devices.
+> "The validation evidence is strong: Neural networks can classify RNG bias profiles at 59% accuracy when including all N=30 devices.
 This performance is statistically significant, replicates across methods, and demonstrates ML can fingerprint quantum noise sources."

 ---